BalderHolst/chef/README.md

 import "./some/script.py"
 ```

 Importing a Python script runs it and treats its standard output as input Chef code.
 This provides a way to create blueprints based on outside sources like the internet or generate repetitive code.
-The provided Python module is not at all needed.
-Using simple print statements to print out code will also work.
+It works by running the provided python script and treating its standard output as chef code. **The provided python module can be used to generate chef code more ergonomically**, but it is not required.
+Using simple print statements to print out code will also work just fine.
-Factorio Mod

 ## Factorio Mod
-A simple Factorio mod is provided in this repo.
+A simple Factorio mod is provided in this repository.
 It simply extracts signals from Factorio.
 This provides a way to use modded items and signals in types when writing Chef code.
 By default, only vanilla signals are allowed in types.

-## Documentation
-Documentation for the internals of the compiler can be fould [here](https://balderholst.github.io/chef/chef/).